AnshMittal1811/CUDAX365/README.md

 Day 346: Use NVIDIA DALI to accelerate data preprocessing: replace a CPU data loader (for image augmentation or video frames) with a DALI pipeline on GPU; measure end-to-end training or inference speed improvement

 Day 347: Plot and analyze results: generate a graph of LLM tokens/sec vs. context length (from day 341 data) to visualize the scaling problem; ensure the plot clearly shows how longer context reduces throughput

+Day 348: Plot batch size vs. throughput using data from day 340; identify where diminishing returns set in for batching on the GPU